gvwilson/thirdbit/fiction/santas/index.md

 Santa Hood pulled her blanket down enough for her head to be visible.
 "Once they got going
-it turned out that a lot of people agreed with them—a *lot* more.
+it turned out that a lot of people agreed with them.
-Pretty soon it wasn't just a handful of santas from backwater worlds—dozens joined in."
+Pretty soon it wasn't just a handful of santas from backwater worlds—there were hundreds of them!"

 "Hundreds!"
 Santa Greenwood grunted.

-"After a while, yes,"
-Santa Hood agreed.
+Santa Hood shrugged under her blanket.
 "And just when everyone thought they couldn't do anything worse, they let all their elves out of their basements.
 Or you know, their caves or wherever."
-She shrugged under her blanket.

 Finner's mouth went dry
 the way it always did when he thought about elves.